pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 *		As I said, just doing this by following Oxygen's code in their plugin so I'm not 100% sure this is the correct way of doing it.

-*		Code has not been tested 100%, haven't accounted for URLs that follow different permalink pattern.
+*		Code has not been thoroughly tested, haven't accounted for URLs that follow different permalink pattern, or checked to see if any adverse effects can occur due to changing the ```$oxygen_doing_oxygen_elements``` variable, but I turned it on and off in the code.

 *		Use at own risk, can probably add more checks for ```post_types``` and other checks to ensure it won't break anything.